caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 # Part 2.2: Desirable changes

-- Typing in comma seperated values is cumbersum, can me improve that
+- Typing in comma separated values is cumbersome, can me improve that
 - We're going to submit the edit form as a JSON encoded document

 # Part 2.2: Fixing web form submission